 For reference, think of “rebound” as energy return, or the bounce in your step during your strides.
 Thus, the U4icX does exactly what the U4ic would, while providing a more energised ride.

 I always like to make a separate section for impact reduction apart from the “comfort” section of the shoe.
 As I see it, while the two may seem similar, in reality, the two can often be mutually exclusive.

 For example, I have a pair of house slippers that are super comfortable.
 Now if I ran in these slippers for more than a few feet, I’m sure I’d break something.
-My favorite running shoes, on the other hand, are not as comfortable as my slippers, but moderate the effects of my strides and the impact on my joints.
+My favourite running shoes, on the other hand, are not as comfortable as my slippers, but moderate the effects of my strides and the impact on my joints.

 Some of the impact reduction in the GTX unsurprisingly comes as a result of the Cloudwave plate.
-The Wave configuration serves to guide you to your next step and makes for a ride that is soft, smooth and responsive, subsequently minimizing impact.
+The Wave configuration serves to guide you to your next step and makes for a ride that is soft, smooth and responsive, subsequently minimising impact.